eugenebang/CSG2A/README.md

 # CSG2A

-The official code implementation for *Condition-Specific Gene-Gene Attention* ($CSG^2A$) network from our paper, "Transfer Learning of Condition-Specific Perturbation in Gene Interactions Improves Drug Response Prediction".
+The official code implementation for *Condition-Specific Gene-Gene Attention* ($CSG^2A$) network from our paper, "Transfer Learning of Condition-Specific Perturbation in Gene Interactions Improves Drug Response Prediction" (Accepted for *ISMB 2024*).

 Here, we provide codes for pretraining our network in transcriptome data (including LINCS L1000 dataset) and finetuning our network in cell viability data (including GDSC dataset).